apitrace/apitrace/README.markdown

 Emitting annotations to the trace
 ---------------------------------

-From whitin OpenGL applications you can embed annotations in the trace file through the following extensions:
+From within OpenGL applications you can embed annotations in the trace file through the following extensions:

 * [`GL_KHR_debug`](http://www.opengl.org/registry/specs/KHR/debug.txt)